adrianbienias/osems/README.md

 Also, you need to set `EMAIL_SERVER_*` variables in `.env`, providing credentials of SMTP server, that you're going to use to handle sending of your emails.

 ## Choosing SMTP server

+OSEMS works as BYO SMTP service.
+BYO stands for _Bring Your Own_.

+You use SMTP server of your choice in order to send newsletters via _OSEMS_.

 The king here is [Amazon SES](https://aws.amazon.com/ses/), which allows you to send emails for a flat price $0.10 per 1000 emails.